nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 Command line tools have been historically considered more accessible (see [Accessibility of Command Line Interfaces](https://dl.acm.org/doi/fullHtml/10.1145/3411764.3445544) for discussion on this topic).
-For this reason, most if not all of accessibility standards and guidlines are for graphical user interfaces.
+For this reason, most if not all of accessibility standards and guidelines are for graphical user interfaces.
 The team is not aware of standards or guidelines that provide guidance specifically for command line applications.